w0-0p/Linux-Forensics/README.md

    The hunting techniques should be checked with the main Linux distros.
 3. Improve Velociraptor to fill missing gaps, either in the code base or with additionnal artifacts.

+To Do:
+- test artifact Linux.Collection.CatScale
+- create artifact for Shell Configuration files